mckinsey/vizro/vizro-core/docs/pages/user_guides/container.md

 In general, any arbitrarily granular layout can already be achieved using [`Page.layout`](layouts.md) alone and is our recommended approach if you just want to arrange components on a page with consistent row and/or column spacing.

+`Page.layout` has a `grid` argument that sets the overall layout of the page.
-The `Page.layout` provides a grid, while the `Container` enables you to insert a `grid` into the component space on that page, allowing for more granular control by breaking the overall page grid into subgrids.
+`Container.layout` also has a `grid` argument.
+This enables you to insert a further `grid` into a component's space on the page, allowing for more granular control by breaking the overall page grid into subgrids.

 Here are a few cases where you might want to use a `Container` instead of `Page.layout`: